310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}
 {% bubble Chiaki past %}
 Mhm, I’m sure you’ve seen it at least once, haven’t you?
 You’re a guy, after all!
-C’mon, y’know, it’s the ones that go “*Transform!*”
+C’mon, y’know, it’s the ones that go *“Transform!”*

 {% endbubble %}
 {% bubble Kanata pastcurious %}